-Super Bowl Sites at Non-NFL Venues & Two Close Calls
+Super Bowl Curse: Sites at Non-NFL Venues & Two Close Calls

 There have been a couple instances where the game was played in a stadium that no NFL team called home.
 The Rose Bowl was used five times from 1977 to 1993 and Stanford Stadium hosted in 1985.

-It just so happens that the closest we have come to a team playing at home in the Super Bowl has come at these two venues.
+It just so happens that two other close calls came at these two venues.
 In Super Bowl XIV at the Rose Bowl, the Los Angeles Rams took on the Pittsburgh Steelers.
 The Rose Bowl was just a little over 14 miles from LA Memorial Coliseum.
 The other instance where this took place was Super Bowl XIX.
 The San Francisco 49ers and Miami Dolphins faced off at Stanford Stadium.
 The 49ers’ Candlestick Park was roughly 30 miles from Stanford Stadium.

 You could also throw in throw in the 1974 Super Bowl at Rice Stadium in the mix.
 The Houston Oilers had previously called this stadium their home.
 However, they moved to the Astrodome several years prior to Rice Stadium serving as the host.